 - Head wounds and brain damage

-There are numerous factors that can cause a trucking collision.
+There are numerous factors that can cause a trucking collision in Miami, FL.
 Often times, there is not a smoking gun that caused an accident to occur, but rather there is a combination of factors that caused the crash.
 Some of the most common causes of trucking accidents are: